juicedata/juicefs/README.md

 ## Usage Tracking

-JuiceFS by default collects **anonymous** usage data.
-It only collects core metrics (e.g. version number), no user or any sensitive data will be collected.
-You could review related code [here](pkg/usage/usage.go).
+JuiceFS collects **anonymous** usage data by default to help us better understand how the community is using JuiceFS.
+Only core metrics (e.g. version number) will be reported, and user data and any other sensitive data will not be included.
+The related code can be viwed [here](pkg/usage/usage.go).

-These data help us understand how the community is using this project.
-You could disable reporting easily by command line option `--no-usage-report`:
+You could also disable reporting easily by command line option `--no-usage-report`:

 ```bash
 $ ./juicefs mount --no-usage-report